 How can I sell more stuff?

 How?
 Here’s the answer!
 Use segmented surveys to find out the things that quantitative data analysis won’t tell you: the way customers think and their opinion about your online business.
 You can display surveys according to traffic segments.
-Also, use branching logic to drive the respondents to a certain question based on previous answer.
+Also, use branching logic to drive the respondents to a certain question based on the previous answer.

-Another way to investigate customers behavior and get A/B Testing ideas is to use heat-maps and click-tracking.
+Another way to investigate customers’ behavior and get A/B Testing ideas is to use heat-maps and click-tracking.
 Keeping track of user’s clicks can lead to great insights.
-Heatmaps reveal how users see the website, what elements attract them more and what call to action stands out.
+Heatmaps reveal how users see the website, what elements attract them more, and what call to action stands out.

 Whether you’re just starting out, or you’re an established trader, split testing can take your business to the next level.
 By focusing on what makes sales happen, you’ll channel your energies in the right direction.

 Split testing, sometimes known as A/B testing is a powerful weapon in the arsenal of eCommerce traders.
 With split testing, you can change any element of your website, and observe how that change impacts your customers’ behavior.

 You can see the precise impact of the change because some visitors will be shown the website as it was before you made the change, while others will only see it after you’ve made the change.